weecology/sad-comparison/chapter1.md

 Something acknowledging model failure for certain datasets, which I suspect is due to a low species richness and abundance.
 Both the negative binomial and the Poisson lognormal distributions failed to provide an accurate fit to empirical data for n number of datasets.
 In cases where total community abundance is low and species richness is low, those models are not a good choice.
 Also maybe Ken's feasible sets?

 ####Paragraph on the Ulrich et al. 2010 paper. (limitations of their approach)
+Ulrich et al. (2010) tested three types of species abundance distribution models in their analysis, and attempted to identify if there were patterns in the winning model according to several environmental variables, as well as the type of plot used to model the data.
+As suggested by McGill et al (2007), modern computing power means that species abundance data no longer requiring binning to calculate (resulting in a loss of thingy, it's a statistical word).
+Formal testing of binning data for species abundance distributions by Ulrich et al. (2010) concluded that binning performed worse in all cases.
+Several limitations of the approach by Ulrich et al (2010) were the different methods used to determine goodness of fit of the data to the model, and the decision not to assess statistical significance of a particular model.
+My approach used a single method (AICc) to determine which model provides the best fit.
+I also used a likelihood approach for fitting the data.

 ####Next steps: identify if there are explanatory patterns in winning model by taxonomic group or by space.
 Or by species richness/abundance?